 It is hard to define the origin of the historic “chorus girl” dancer.
-Some trace the them back to the Ballet Russes, or to the Cancan dancers of the 1800s.
+Some trace the them back to The Ballets Russes, or to the Can-can dancers of the 1800s music halls.
 Others have even suggested the origins go back as far as the Baroque era to ladies who acted as backup actors/dancers on stage during the great opera performances of the time.

 Bringing the Art of the Chorus Girl to Modern Day

 Chorus Girls actually lived a hard life – many died young from alcoholism or drug addiction.
 They were constantly judged on their body measurements, pushed to dance long hours until their feet bled and with little pay, and faced many instances of sexual harassment and abuse in their daily work.